tjfulle/felab/source/Tutorials/Truss2.rst

 Objective
 ---------

-This example demonstrates the use of the ``TrussModel``  to solve for the deflections in a space truss.  ``TrussModel`` is described in more detail in :ref:`TrussModel`.
+This example demonstrates the use of the ``StaticStep`` method of ``FiniteElementModel``  to solve for the deflections in a space truss.

 Problem description
 -------------------